rockettheme/docs/Docs/joomla/basic/how_to_create_an_article.md

 :   1. **Extensions** This will open the Extensions drop-down menu in Administrator.
 [32%, 6%, se]
     2. **Category** This will open the Extension Manager where you can install any extension packages.
 [32%, 38%, se]
-    3. **Saving** This bar allows you to save any changes you've made and close the editing pane.
+    3. **Saving** This bar allows you to save any changes you have made and close the editing pane.
 [17%, 40%, sw]
     4. **Details Sidebar** This area allows you to set the publishing status, access, featured toggle, language, and tags for your article.
 [26%, 82%, se]

 The main editing page is where you can set the **title** of your article (point 1), **category** (point 2), and more.
 This is the primary content entry page for your Joomla site.
 All of your articles are created and edited on this page.